kalinowski5/notifier/README.md

 Just run the following command in your favorite CLI: `make init`

 SQLite database will be automatically created and filled with sample data.

+In order to send test notifications, use `make send-test-notification`.